ursulacj/boilnbubbl/README.md

 ---

-boilnbubbl is a fullstack MERN Single Page Application (Mongo, Express, React, Node.JS) that uses AJAX and websockets (socket.io) to implement a realtime multiplayer experience in **Face Off** mode.
+boilnbubbl is a fullstack MERN Single Page Application (Mongo, Express, React, Node.JS) that uses AJAX and websockets (socket.io) to implement a realtime multiplayer experience in **Face Off Mode**.

-For **Study Hall** mode boilnbubbl utilizes AJAX to implement single-page CRUD for notetaking.
+For **Study Hall Mode** boilnbubbl utilizes AJAX to implement single-page CRUD for notetaking.